PromisedWorlds/PromisedWorldsLocalization/README.md

 ## Option 1: Using the GitHub Website (easiest)
 1. Go to the repository on GitHub.
 2. Open `GameData/PromisedWorlds/Misc/Localization` and select the file for your language.
    - If your language doesn’t exist yet, copy `en-us.cfg` and rename it (e.g. `es-es.cfg`).
+3. Create a new branch if you are a part of the Translator team, if not fork this repository and make your changes.
-3. Click the **pencil icon** to edit the file.
+4. Click the **pencil icon** to edit the file.
-4. Add or update translations.
+5. Add or update translations.
-5. Scroll down, write a short description of your changes, and click **Propose changes**.
+6. Scroll down, write a short description of your changes, and click **Propose changes**.
-6. GitHub will guide you to open a **pull request**.
+7. GitHub will guide you to open a **pull request**.

 ---